Summer Camp

 emergency procedures

-In the event of an emergency, all staff have been thoroughly trained on all emergency procedures such as fire, tornado, and other events.
-Each group leader and location throughout the Y is equipped with a binder that states all of the emergency procedures and what to do in the event of an emergency in each location and where to go.
-Campers will not be outside if there is lightning within the vicinity of the YMCA.
+In the event of an emergency, all staff have been thoroughly trained on all procedures such as fire, tornado, and other events.
+Emergency binders are placed throughout the Y and with each group leader.
+Emergency procedure binders indicate what to do and where to go in the event of an emergency.
+Note: Campers will not be outside if there is lightning within the vicinity of the YMCA.

 commitment to child abuse prevention & reporting